 Forced circulation concentrators were developed to minimize the crystallization scaling that has plagued LTV evaporators.
 They consist of heating elements, a flash tank, and large liquor recirculation pumps.
 The pressure within the heat exchangers is maintained high enough to prevent boiling within them.
 This minimizes crystallization and scaling of the heat transfer surfaces.
 Liquor to be concentrated is pumped into a much larger stream of recirculated liquor.
-The combined liquor stream circulated at high velocity through the concentrator tubes to reduce its viscosity through shear thinning and to enhance heat transfer rates.
+The combined liquor stream is circulated at high velocity through the concentrator tubes to reduce its viscosity through shear thinning and to enhance heat transfer rates.
 The hot liquor is flashed in the vapor head (flash tank) of the concentrator.
 Flashing concentrates the black liquor.
 Sodium salts crystallize mainly in the vapor head rather in the heat exchangers, and are removed with the concentrated product liquor.
 The vapor generated passes through mist eliminators before flowing to another effect or separate evaporator unit.

-Forced circulation evaporators are designed with two heat exchanger loops connected to a common vapor body as shown in Figures 1-13 and 1-14.
+Forced circulation evaporators are designed with two heat exchanger loops connected to a common vapor body as shown in Figures 4.12 and 4.13.
 This allows for on-line washing of one heat exchanger while the concentrator remains in operation with the other heat exchanger online.

-Figure 1-13.
-Diagram of a forced circulation concentrator with a heat exchange loop. vi
+Figure 4.12.
+Diagram of a forced circulation concentrator with a heat exchange loop [5].

-Figure 1-14.
-Photo of a forced circulation concentrator with two heat exchange loops. $^{\it vii}$
+Figure 4.13.
+Photo of a forced circulation concentrator with two heat exchange loops [5].